Xakia is excited to receive the Great User Experience Award for the Legal Case Management Category from Reputable SaaS

 Step Two: What work do we reference the most?

 Consider your work from Step One.
-Which of these matters rely on specific institutional knowledge to complete – standard contract terms, jurisdiction-specific precedent, et cetera?
+Which of these legal matters rely on specific institutional knowledge to complete – standard contract terms, jurisdiction-specific precedent, et cetera?
 Where does this information reside in your Legal Department, and how can you make it accessible – and potentially automatic – for anyone working on one of these matters?

 At a basic level, this Knowledge Management could be housed on a simple spreadsheet shared throughout the Legal Department.
 For an advanced approach, you may build it directly into your matter management system.
 Either way, you lose no time duplicating efforts – or worse, risk missing a previously negotiated position.

 Step Three: What work can we send back?

 Your Knowledge Management strategy should not be limited to the borders of the Legal Department.
 Use this exercise to consider what frequent, non-strategic work truly warrants your attention….and what does not.

 For matters that don’t necessarily need lawyering, work on training your business clients.
 Self-help tools can allow your business clients to troubleshoot, and checklists and boilerplates work well as quick references.
 It’s imperative that your business clients still act prudently and in the best interest of the organization, but with some savvy deployment of your Knowledge Management, you can empower them to handle many low-level concerns.